muggy8/improbable/have-and-havenot/U5fsaQzI.md

 My gut instinct is telling me to just ignore Phanna but for some reason, even this feeling still somehow brought me some relief.

-"I'm sorry, I have absolutely no idea what you're talking about" I said back to Phanna
+"I'm sorry, I have no idea what you're talking about," I said back to Phanna

 "I see.
-You clearly have no idea the significance of what you've done I take it?"
+You have no idea the significance of what you've done I take it?"

 "It's just a normal summoning ritual.
 That's all, you accepted my call and this Melody here did too."
 I rebutted.

-"This 'Summoning' ritual that you've done, teach it to me."
-Phanna demanded.
+"This 'Summoning' ritual that you've done, teach it to me," Phanna demanded.

 "what?"
 I blurted out in surprise.